BrunoBoehm/angular-multi-slot-transclusion-readme-v-000/README.md

 ```

 Now we use our directive with and without specifying a `<h6>` element.
 If there isn't a `<h6>` element, the contents of our `<span ng-transclude="position">` will be displayed instead, meaning we can gracefully show different content if there is no position specified.

+<p class='util--hide'>View <a href='https://learn.co/lessons/angular-multi-slot-transclusion-readme'>Angular Multi-slot Transclusion </a> on Learn.co and start learning to code for free.</p>